alukacs03/top-tic-tac-toe/README.md

 # top-tic-tac-toe
  Tic Tac Toe made for The Odin Project
-This is the normal version, the one I will publish to The Odin Project.
-The other version is interesting and funky, but this is the one that has proper CSS styling.
+Although this is the main branch, this one is a "parody" and in no way does it represent my professionality.